-All students on the Believe pathway will also achieve the English Baccalaureate (Ebacc).
+Some students on will also achieve the English Baccalaureate (Ebacc).
 This is a collection of exam results that the Government suggests show the success of a student at Key Stage 4.
 The Ebacc consists of: English, Maths, Sciences, History or Geography, and a Modern Foreign Language.
 The aim is for students to gain a grade 5 or above in these subjects.
 It is expected that the Ebacc will also be used by colleges, universities and employers as a part of their selection process.